-Communication is key in life and in our escape rooms.
+Communication is key in life, leadership, and in our escape rooms.
 You will need to actively listen, communicate quickly, and ultimately deliver clear information to solve the challenges you face.
 Being in a series of rooms with your whole team may get chaotic, so you'll need to stay focused and listen attentively to all team members, especially those who might be on the quieter side, as they tend to be the most observant.
 For our players on the shy side: you'll need to speak up more than usual to rise above the noise.
 Every opinion matters, and every observation counts if you want to escape on time, so keep your eyes and ears open at all times!

 4. DECISION MAKING

 Perseverance is an essential factor in leadership, as it proves your character.
 There will be times when a group fails and becomes discouraged, and the leader is the one who gets the ball rolling again.
-Asking for a fresh clue, taking a fresh look at an old puzzle, or asking a new team member for an opinion might be the boost that your team needs.
+Asking for a fresh clue, taking a fresh look at an old puzzle, or asking a new team member for an opinion might just be the boost that your team needs.
 Eventually, the wins will begin to compound, and your team will start to gel again, but not if you let the losses take the wind out of your sails.
-Perseverance the root of your team's character and hope.
-(Romans 5:3)
+Perseverance is the root of your team's character and hope (Romans 5:3).

-By the end of your team's experience, you will have sharpened more than a few of these leadership traits.
+By the end of your team's experience, you will have sharpened more than a few of these leadership skills.
 Your quiet teammate will be communicating better, your trust will have improved, and your perseverance will have jumped a notch.
 Whatever the improvement, I assure you and your team will leave better than you came, one step closer to becoming excellent leaders.

 Here are some good conversation starters we like to ask our teams after their experiences: